What Is the Student Aid Index (SAI)? Your Questions Answered

 The transition to the Student Aid Index is partially a rebranding effort.
 The term doesn’t have the same implications as Expected Family Contribution, instead suggesting that a student is positioned on an index, which is essentially what occurs with both calculations.

-If the SAI Is $10,000, Does That Mean We Will Have to Pay $10,000 as Parents?
+If the SAI is $10,000, Does That Mean We Will Have to pay $10,000 as Parents?

 An SAI of $10,000 does not necessarily mean that parents are obligated to pay this amount for college expenses.
 The SAI is used to determine eligibility for need-based aid, and the actual amount a family pays can be influenced by the college’s COA, available merit or need-based financial aid, and other factors.